 What are the expenditures?

-Note: Initiatives funded by Measure K are placed in a category (Public Safety, Parks and Environment) for ease of tracking and to help determine community impact.
+Note: Initiatives funded by Measure K are placed in a category (Public Safety, Parks and Environment, for example) for ease of tracking and to help determine community impact.
 District Specific/Discretionary refers to expenditures recommended by a member of the Board of Supervisors (and approved by the full Board) to meet unanticipated or unmet community needs.